MDMC.trajectory_analysis.observables package

 property dependent_variables: dict

-these are PDF, the pair distribution function (in barn)
+This is the pair distribution function (in barn).

 Returns: